aakashthakare/blog/blogposts/javagc1/javagc1.md

 - `-XX:+PrintGC`: Prints GC event basic details
 - `-XX:+PrintGCDetails`: Prints GC details

 ... but later realised both are deprecated in Java 9 and replaced by `-Xlog:gc` which is much flexible and highly configurable JVM option.
+Realising I don't need ``java.lang.management` for printing GC this logs itself starts with the name of GC.
+But there has lot to explore in management API for sure.

 I thought of creating a simple program to see this GC doing something; but garbage collector will do clean up (_automatically_) in one of the following cases,